synle/bashrc/arch-linux/steamdeck.md

 ## Set passwords
 passwd

+## steam deck file system is immutable and will be removed after each update.
+This command is to open it up for write
 ## Disable read only mode: To allow adding new software
 sudo btrfs property set -ts / ro false